14-year-old among two suspects arrested in Katong Shopping Centre robbery

 If convicted of theft in dwelling, offenders face imprisonment of up to seven years and a fine.

-The offence of dishonestly receiving stolen property carries an imprisonment term of five years, a fine or both.
+The offence of dishonestly receiving stolen property carries a jail term of five years, a fine or both.